oracle/node-oracledb/doc/api.md

 or [`fetchInfo`](#propexecfetchinfo).
 If the data is larger than can be handled as a String in Node.js or node-oracledb, it will need to be streamed from a [Lob](#lobclass), as discussed later in [Streams and Lobs](#streamsandlobs).
+Strings created from querying CLOBs have a theoretical limit of 2 bytes less than 1 GB (or 1 byte less than 64 KB when node-oracledb uses Oracle Client 11.2).
 Queries that fetch BLOBs must stream the BLOBs.

 For example, to force every CLOB in the application to be returned as a string: